CRN launches Channel Meets

+CRN is excited to announce a new series of events designed to bring the channel community together to discuss the technologies impacting the local market.

-CRN is excited to announce the first Channel Meets event – to be hosted in Melbourne and Sydney on the 19th and 20th May respectively.
+The first of three Channel Meets events in 2021 will be hosted in Melbourne and Sydney on the 19th and 20th May respectively.

-The first in our three event series will bring together partners and vendors to discuss challenges and opportunities in Cloud Security.
+The first in our series will bring together partners and vendors to discuss challenges and opportunities in Cloud Security.

 With the recent explosion of cloud services, partners have seen great success in moving customers to the cloud.
 In addition, the disparate workforce in 2021 demands a different kind of technology service delivery than in the past.